inspircd/docs/docs/3/modules/ssl_gnutls.md

 requestclientcert | Boolean | Yes           | Whether to request a SSL certificate from clients. strictpriority    | Boolean | No            | Whether to require that all tokens in the GnuTLS priority string are valid.

-The hash field should be set to one of the values shown in `gnutls-cli --list | grep ^Digests:`:
+The hash field should be set to one of the values shown in `gnutls-cli --list | grep ^Digests:`.

 ##### Example Usage